rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/Packer/build_gcp.md

 * `gcp_cos_deploy_args`: This the command that will be executed once the Vanilla image booted.
 In this stage it is expected that user sets a command to install the desired cOS or derivative image.
-By default it is set to `cos-deploy` which will deploy the latest cOS image in cOS repositories.
+By default it is set to `elemental reset` which will deploy the cOS image from recovery partition.
-  To deploy custom derivatives something like `cos-deploy --docker-image <my-derivative-img-ref>` should be sufficient.
+  To deploy custom derivatives something like `elemental reset --docker-image <my-derivative-img-ref>` should be sufficient.

 * `gcp_disk_size`: This sets the disk size of the VM that Packer launches for the build.
 During Vanilla image first boot the system will